yortus/asyncawait/README.md

 1. your application involves complex operations but must exploit maximum parallelism;
 2. your tooling does not support [ES6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts), for example because you use a compile-to-JavaScript language like [TypeScript](http://www.typescriptlang.org/) or [CoffeeScript](http://coffeescript.org/);
 3. you prefer your code to be as short and simple as it's synchronous/blocking equivalent; and
-4. your application runs in Node.js (eg your are writing a web server or some other server-side program).
+4. your application runs in Node.js (eg a web server or some other server-side program).

 **#1** rules out simple synchronous code (eg `fs.readFileSync()` and the like). **#2** rules out `co`. **#3** rules out plain callbacks and `async`.
 If **#4** is a deal-breaker, your best option might be `async`. `asyncawait` will not work in browsers due to its reliance on [`node-fibers`](https://github.com/laverdet/node-fibers). `co` uses [ES6 generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), making it unsuitable for general browser-based apps for some time to come.